JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 #### ignore_illegals
 If [ignore_illegals](http://highlightjs.readthedocs.io/en/latest/api.html#highlight-name-value-ignore-illegals-continuation) is false, HighlightJS throws an error when invalid syntax is detected.
 This feature is prone to reporting false positives, not least because language definitions aren't always up to date.
-If accurate this feature would be useful for identifying mistakes in code snippets.
-A valiant attempt by HighlightJS, but too flaky for real world use.
+If accurate, this feature would be useful for identifying mistakes in code snippets; it is a valiant attempt by HighlightJS, but too flaky for real world use.

 #### Automatic Language Detection
-HighlightJS has an automatic language detection feature.
+HighlightJS has an [automatic language detection](http://highlightjs.readthedocs.io/en/latest/api.html#highlightauto-value-languagesubset) feature.
 It works by highlighting code using every language definition, then ranking languages based on the number of matches for each language definition (a language definition is essentially a set of regex expressions).
 For shortish snippets, this feature is quite inaccurate.
-Also, this feature isn't very performant.
-Again, a valiant attempt, but too flaky for real world use.
+Additionally, this feature isn't very performant.
+Again, it is a valiant attempt by HighlightJS, but too flaky for real world use.

 ## Building
 This project can be built using Visual Studio 2017.